react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-lifecycle.md

 ## Inactive screens

-Many navigators also have an `inactiveBehavior` option that lets you "pause" screens when they are inactive:
+Many navigators also have an `inactiveBehavior` option that lets you "pause" or "unmount" screens when they are inactive:

 ```js static2dynamic
 const MyTabs = createBottomTabNavigator({